-The ecology study on solar farms continues to be an area of mutual interest and collaboration for industry and academia.
+Studying ecology on solar farms continues to be an area of mutual interest and collaboration for industry and academia.
 Several academics across the UK are leading studies into the potential benefits and impacts of managing solar farms for biodiversity.

 Lancaster University